Love This Blog? Sign Up for Our Newsletter for More

 How can you incorporate “Life Force 8” desires into your sales pitch?

 Keep in mind, you don’t need to hit on all of them.
 That’d be pretty difficult to do.
 But even just hitting on one or two of the desires can make a big difference.
-Go through the list and see what you can come up with.
+Go through this list of examples, then see what you can come up with:

 The Jones effect worked well for the window and roofing company, and maybe it can work well for you too.
 Perhaps you sell B2B and you can talk about how all the businesses in the industry are updating to a particular software (like yours).

 Or maybe you sell life insurance B2C.
-In that case, think about the best ways to hit on the “care and protection of loved ones” desire or "survival, enjoyment of life."
+In that case, think about the best ways to touch on the “care and protection of loved ones” desire, or "survival,” and “enjoyment of life."